craighiller/hackfsm/README.md

 Free Speech Movement

-This project was made at the FSM hackathon which occured from 4/1/14 - 4/12/14.
+This project was made at the FSM hackathon (4/1/14 - 4/12/14).
+The project's main intent is to display the archive data in a more manageable format, and provide a clean UI for learning and researching the free speech movement.
 The API is provided by the Bancroft Library FSM archive accessible though the HTTPS queries with solr.

-The project's main intent is to display the archive data in a more manageable format, and provide a clean UI for learning and researching the free speech movement.

 ## Technologies used